twitter-research/graph-neural-pde/README.md

 ```
 python deepwalk_gen_symlinks.py
 ```
-However, this process is slow and we also provide downloadable precomputed positional encodings [here](https://www.dropbox.com/sh/wfktgbfiueikcp0/AABrIjyhR6Yi4EcirnryRXjja?dl=0)
+However, this process is slow and so we also provide downloadable precomputed positional encodings [here](https://www.dropbox.com/sh/wfktgbfiueikcp0/AABrIjyhR6Yi4EcirnryRXjja?dl=0)
 Specifically, the positional encodings required to run the default settings for Computers, Phota and ogbn-arxiv at at the following links.
 - [Computers](https://www.dropbox.com/sh/wfktgbfiueikcp0/AAD_evlqcwQFLL6MVyGeiKiha/Computers_DW128.pkl?dl=0)
 - [Photo](https://www.dropbox.com/sh/wfktgbfiueikcp0/AAAAhsxAcHWB5OGTHLNMXR5-a/Photo_DW128.pkl?dl=0)
 - [ogbn-arxiv](https://www.dropbox.com/sh/wfktgbfiueikcp0/AADcRPI5pLrx3iUvUjGBcqD0a/ogbn-arxiv_DW64.pkl?dl=0)
-Download them and place into the
+Download them and place into the folder
 ```
 ./data/pos_encodings
 ```
-folder

-### Experiments for BLEND (Beltrami Flow and Neural Diffusion on Graphs)
+### Experiments

 For example to run for Cora with random splits:
 ```